 At this time, we do not have the ability to change billing dates.
 Please note that we do not charge any late fees.
 If payment is not received after two successive failures to process the card on file, an email is sent with a potential cancellation date for your policy unless payment is rendered.

-Your card will be charged two days after your billing period ends.
-The cycle begins on your effective date and each bill will be available the day before the next month’s cycle.
+Your bill is due, and your card will be charged, two days (four days in NJ) after your billing date each month.
+The billing date is the day your bill is sent to you, and is usually 1-2 days after the end of your billing cycle.
+Your cycle begins on your effective date and ends the day before that same numerical day each month.
 For example, if your effective date is July 5th, then your next bill will cover July 5th to August 4th.
-If your effective date is February 1st, then your next bill will cover February 1st to February 28th.
+The next cycle will begin on August 5th.
+The billing date would be approximately August 6th, and payment will be due two days later, on August 8th.
 Due to the different amount of days in each month, your billing statement can include between 28 and 31 days of base rate.

 If your payment failed after the first submission for processing, you may see a pending charge on your credit card statement.
 This will be removed within a few days based on your bank’s processing schedule.
 If there is no removal on your account after a week, please call us 888.244.1702.